-I thought I would pull together some helpful insights for anyone looking for quick-start information on a DIY face mask for Coronavirus.
+I thought I would pull together some helpful insights for anyone looking for quick-start information on a DIY face mask or covering for Coronavirus.

 There is a whole host of information about masks and filters and safety and efficacy and…